isc-projects/bind9/doc/notes/notes-9.17.4.rst

   around by setting the ``IP_FREEBIND`` option on the socket and trying to ``bind()`` to each IPv6 address again if the first ``bind()`` call for that address failed with ``EADDRNOTAVAIL``.
 [GL #2038]

+- Addressed an error in recursive clients stats reporting which could cause underflow, and even negative statistics.
+There were occasions when an incoming query could trigger a prefetch for some eligible RRset, and if the prefetch code were executed before recursion, no increment in recursive clients stats would take place.
+Conversely, when processing the answers, if the recursion code were executed before the prefetch, the same counter would be decremented without a matching increment.
+[GL #1719]

+- The introduction of KASP support inadvertently caused the second field of ``sig-validity-interval`` to always be calculated in hours, even in cases when it should have been calculated in days.
+This has been fixed.
+(Thanks to Tony Finch.)
+[GL !3735]

 - LMDB locking code was revised to make ``rndc reconfig`` work properly on FreeBSD and with LMDB >= 0.9.26.
 [GL #1976]